rogeryeosgit/DevoProject/Notes.md

 - Need to implement email validity check from list of users - done

 - Need to provide feedback to user once reset password email is sent - done

+## 6 Aug 2021

+- Looking through what are the best ways to share via phone.
+Contact Picker API only for Android and Chrome 80 https://web.dev/contact-picker/

+- Checking out Twilio's support for whatsapp message sending

+- Perhaps the best way is to copy to clip board and format it accordingly https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText

+- Figuring out how share button should look like and is it only in the update journal page?